💥 Get ad-free access with the purchase of our Swiss Summer Guide or Travel Consult!

 Views to the east.

-Here’s Rigi First, where you’ll find a couple restaurants.
-If you need to go back to Rigi Kaltbad and get the train down to Vitznau, turn right here and following signs to Rigi Kaltbad.
+Note: If you need to return to Vitznau, turn right and follow signs to Rigi Kaltbad.

-To get back on the trail, follow the signs to the Felsenweg, which is part of the Panoramaweg.
-This Felsenegg, aka cliff walk, is a short segment along the cliffs before it joins back up with the main trail.
+Here is the gate for the Felsenegg, aka cliff walk.
+It’s a short segment along the cliffs before it joins back up with the main panorama trail.

-It’s narrower than other parts of the trail, not the best with a stroller.
+The cliff walk is narrower than other parts of the trail, not suitable for strollers.

 Just the best views ever here.